1H0G0/IonWeather/README.md

-# IonWeather : weather app built with Ionic 3
+# IonWeather : a simple weather app built with Ionic 3